 You have the right to make a complaint at any time to the supervisory authority for data protection issues in your country.
 We would, however, appreciate the chance to deal with your concerns before you approach them so please contact us in the first instance.

 Changes to the privacy notice and your duty to inform us of changes

 The personal data we hold about you must be accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

-This website does not include links to third-party websites, plug-ins or applications.
+This website does not include links to third-party websites, plug-ins, or applications.
 When you leave our website, read the privacy notice of every website you visit.

 The data we may collect about you

 Personal data, or personal information, means any information about an individual or corporate entity from which that person or corporation can be identified.
-We may collect, use, store and transfer different kinds of personal data about you which we have grouped in the following categories.
+We may collect, use, store and transfer different kinds of personal data about you which we have grouped into the following categories.